Key takeaway

 The regulation, due for adoption in Q4 2026, seeks to transform how waste and secondary raw materials are traded and used across the single market.
 Professionals in chemicals, electronics, construction, and transport supply chains should take note: the legislation could reshape supply dynamics and compliance requirements across Europe.

-Driving Market Access for Secondary Raw Materials
+Driving Market Access For Secondary Raw Materials

 The Circular Economy Act is designed to dismantle existing market barriers that hinder the free flow of waste and secondary raw materials.
 By improving access to high-quality recycled inputs, the Act aims to level the playing field for EU manufacturers competing against virgin material imports.